KruemelDev/mi-ntr/README.md

 ## ✨ Features

-- **Mint your activities** – Turn your MINT tasks into instant results.
+- **Mint your activities** – Turn your MINT activities into instant results.
 - **Check requirements effortlessly** – Hover over a niveau to see what’s needed to reach it.
 - **Save & load progress** – Download your save file and upload it anytime to continue where you left off.

 ## 🎯 Why Mintimator?

-mi:ntr makes tracking your MINT-EC progress fun, interactive, and super easy.
+Mintimator makes tracking your MINT-EC progress fun, interactive, and super easy.
 Say goodbye to guesswork and hello to instant feedback!